How to Amend Certificate of Organization in Connecticut (2025)

 Penalties for Not Filing Certificate of Amendment

 Failure to amend Connecticut Certificate of Organization can lead to legal issues against the LLC.
 Not filing the amendment certificate means non-compliance with the LLC in Connecticut.
 Another consequence of not filing an amendment in Connecticut is facing legal issues by violating state laws.
-For example, if a member-managed LLC becomes a manager-managed one in the future and LLC does not file an amendment for that, it will be considered a violation of state law.
+For example, if a member-managed LLC becomes a manager-managed one in the future and the LLC does not file an amendment, it will be considered a violation of state law.
 Hence, the LLC might face legal issues.

 FAQs